MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/make-azd-compatible.md

     **Key points:**
     - **name**: Root element.
 Required.
 Name of the application.
     - **services**: Root element.
 Required.
 Definition of services that is part of the app.
     - **web**: Required.
 Name of the service.
 Can be any name, for example, api, web.
-This name needs to be the same as the **azd-service-name** you use as tag for the host of the service.
+This name needs to be the same as the `azd-service-name` value you specified earlier.
     - **project**: Required.
 Path to the service source code directory.
 Use **src/web** if your source code is found under /src/web.
     - **language**: Service implementation language. "py" for Python.
 If not specified, .NET will be assumed.
     - **host**: Type of Azure resource used for service implementation. "appservice" for Azure App Service.
 If not required, appservice is assumed.